SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Distribution Shifts

-\cref{table:distribution_shifts} provides an overview of the parameter ranges chosen to define source and target domains for different task difficulties across all datasets.
 To gain more insights into the parameter importance besides the domain experts' opinion, we visualize the latent space of the conditioning network for all presented datasets in \crefrange{fig:tsne_rolling}{fig:tsne_heatsink}.